droidworks/Web4Radio/README.md

 - Where are the volume controls?

- On mobile devices, the volume is controlled via the device's phyisical controls.
+ On mobile devices, the volume is controlled via the device's physical controls.

 Support
 ----------